Things to do - Chile - South America

 • Evening for a meal or bar in the same orbit

-A better Santiago day usually has a visible center of gravity.
+A better Santiago day usually has a visible main base.
 If the morning belongs to a major sight, the afternoon should belong to the adjacent neighborhood rather than to another faraway headline.

 That structure gives weather, queues, and appetite enough room to change the day without collapsing it.